-Typographic styles and conventions Convention Description Bold Represents user interface items such as check boxes, command buttons, dialog boxes, drop-down list values, field names, menu commands, menus, option buttons, perspectives, tabs, tooltip labels, tree elements, views, and windows.
-Represents keys, such as F9 or CTRL+A. Represents a term the first time it is defined.
+Convention Description Bold Represents user interface items such as check boxes, command buttons, dialog boxes, drop-down list values, field names, menu commands, menus, option buttons, perspectives, tabs, tooltip labels, tree elements, views, and windows.
+Represents keys, such as F9 or CTRL+A .
+Represents a term the first time it is defined.
 Courier Represents file and directory names, code, system messages, and command-line commands.
-Courier Bold Represents emphasized text in code.
 Select File > Save As Represents a command to perform, such as opening the File menu and selecting Save As .
 Italic Represents any information to be entered in a field.
-Represents documentation titles. < > Represents placeholder values to be substituted with user specific values.
+Represents documentation titles. <> Represents placeholder values to be substituted with user specific values.
 Hyperlink Represents a hyperlink.
-Clicking a hyperlink displays the information topic or external source. [name of guide] Reference to another guide that contains additional information on a specific feature.
+Clicking a hyperlink displays the information topic or external source.

-2 Introduction
+Introduction

-The majority of OpenL Tablets customers need to expose business rules as SOAP/REST web services.
-For this purpose, OpenL Tablets Rule Services is provided.
-To meet requirements of various customer project implementations, OpenL Tablets Rule Services provides the ability to dynamically create web services for customer rules and offers extensive configuration and customization capabilities.
+The majority of OpenL Tablets customers need to expose business rules as REST web services.
+For this purpose, OpenL Rule Services is provided.
+To meet requirements of various customer project implementations, OpenL Rule Services provides the ability to dynamically create web services for customer rules and offers extensive configuration and customization capabilities.

-Overall architecture of OpenL Tablets Rule Services is expandable and customizable.
+Overall architecture of OpenL Rule Services is expandable and customizable.
 All functionality is divided into pieces; each of them is responsible for a small part of functionality and can be replaced by another implementation if it is required.
 Usually, default implementation is enough to cover all requirements of most customers.

-Figure 1: Overall OpenL Tablets Rule Services architecture
+Overall OpenL Rule Services architecture

-OpenL Tablets Rule Services provides the following key features and benefits:
+OpenL Rule Services provides the following key features and benefits: